How do you make a 1150-ton nuclear reactor pressure vessel disappear?

 I have called the actual Phipps Bend Industrial Park.
 I have called the Hawkins County Sheriff.
 I have posted messages on the internet asking members of the Hawkins County community to come forward with any information about the missing reactor.
 I have called the courthouse.
 I have called environmental health.
 Each time I have received the same response- no one knows what happened to the 2.3 million pound reactor pressure vessel.

 Even Chris Umberger, the Dewberry and Davis project manager at Phipps Bend and the recipient of the TVA letter that indicates his company was to take possession of the reactor, claimed he did not know what happened to the reactor during an April 16th phone interview.
 (Telephone interview transcript available upon request.)

-I submit the U.S. Government utilized the engineering firm of Dewberry and Davis to place the the reactor underground using the spec buildings in Phipps Bend and Rogersville Industrial Park as cover.
-Once underground, engineers were able use the massive caverns, underground river (it stretches almost the entire length of Cumberland Mountain), and possibly even old mines to move the reactor precisely where they wished.
-I believe, in the end, the reactor ended up 40 miles away, near Cumberland Gap National Park (but not within the Park itself.)
-I don’t know how they did it.
+Did the U.S. government utilize the engineering firm of Dewberry and Davis to place the the reactor underground using the spec buildings in Phipps Bend and Rogersville Industrial Park as cover?
+Once underground, were engineers able to use the massive caverns, underground river (it stretches almost the entire length of Cumberland Mountain), and possibly even old mines to move the reactor precisely where they wished?
+Did the reactor end up 40 miles away, near Cumberland Gap National Park?
 Perhaps one building was used to modify the reactor to make it more easily transported to the second site.
 I’m unsure.
 I just know that reactor pressure vessel has vanished into thin air, leaving behind the biggest elephant in the room for the United States government in 99 years.